 \subsection{Graph conditioned SDF diffusion}

-The core idea of \ourmethodsmall{} is to predict the polygon distribution given the input graph.
-However, such graph does not contain any coordinate information, which poses a challenge for existing methods to directly predict polygon vertex coordinates.
-To generate the ground truth SDF, we first normalize the polygons to fit a unit square and calculate the SDF value on a 40x40 grid, resulting in an image where each pixel stores the distance to the nearest point on the polygon boundary.
-In this way, we represent polygons with their signed distance functions as images.
+The core idea of \ourmethodsmall{} is to predict the polygon distribution conditioned on the input graph.
+However, such a graph contains no coordinate information, posing a challenge for existing methods that attempt to directly predict polygon vertex coordinates.
+To obtain the ground-truth SDF, we first normalize each polygon to fit within a unit square and compute the SDF values on a $40 \times 40$ grid, resulting in an image where each pixel stores the distance to the nearest point on the polygon boundary.
+In this manner, polygons are represented by their signed distance functions as images.

-We use an architecture similar to Latent Diffusion~\cite{rombach2022high} due to it's ability to produce high quality generations using external conditioning.
-However, we train directly on the SDF instead of latent features.
-Specifically, we train time-conditioned U-Net~\citep{ronneberger2015u} encoder-decoder architecture to predict the noise added to the original SDF sample.
-We condition the U-Net CNN blocks on encoded visibility using Spatial Transformer Cross Attention~\citep{ngo2023spatial} blocks.
-The cross-attention blocks directly incorporate visibility information into the U-Net spatial features during the learning process.
-The key and value components of the cross-attention block are the lower triangular part of the visibility adjacency matrix, since it is symmetric in nature, while the queries are the spatial CNN features.
-Figure~\ref{fig:architecture} shows the architecture of the SDF Diffusion block.
-The model is trained using $L_{MSE}$ mean-squared error loss (MSE) between the predicted noise and the actual noise added to the sample.
-Given the visibility graph G, the trained model is then used to sample polygon SDF. \textit{Sampling} of the SDF is performed using a DDIM sampler.
-The sampling process draws a sample from a Gaussian distribution $\mathcal{N}(0, I)$ denoted by x$_{t}$ $\in \mathbb{R}^{40 \times 40}$ along with a schedule of decreasing noise levels proportional to the number of steps in the sampling process.
-Each diffusion step is given by Equation~\ref{eq:sampling}.
+We adopt an architecture similar to Latent Diffusion~\cite{rombach2022high} due to its ability to produce high-quality generations under external conditioning.
+However, unlike Latent Diffusion, we train directly on the SDF rather than on latent features.
+Specifically, we use a time-conditioned U-Net~\citep{ronneberger2015u} encoder--decoder architecture to predict the noise added to the original SDF sample.
+The U-Net CNN blocks are conditioned on the encoded visibility graph using Spatial Transformer Cross-Attention~\citep{ngo2023spatial} blocks, which integrate visibility information into the U-Net’s spatial features during training.
+The key and value components of each cross-attention block correspond to the lower-triangular part of the visibility adjacency matrix, since it is symmetric in nature, while the queries are derived from the spatial CNN features.
+Figure~\ref{fig:architecture} illustrates the architecture of the SDF diffusion block.
+The model is trained using $L_{MSE}$ mean-squared error loss between the predicted and true noise added to the sample.
+Given a visibility graph $G$, the trained model is then used to sample polygon SDFs.

+\textit{Sampling} of the SDF is performed using a DDIM sampler.
+The process begins by drawing a sample $x_{t} \in \mathbb{R}^{40 \times 40}$ from a Gaussian distribution $\mathcal{N}(0, I)$, followed by a schedule of decreasing noise levels proportional to the number of diffusion steps.
+Each reverse step is defined as